5 ways AI is transforming supply chain analytics

 4. Increasing operational efficiency

-An added benefit of supply chain AI is that the longer the software processes information, the smarter it gets — allowing it to identify areas of fraud, inconsistency, inefficiency, loss and more.
-The more it recognizes patterns and trends, the better it gets at creating added benefits for supply chain analytics like:
+An added benefit of supply chain AI technology is that the longer the software processes information, the smarter it gets, allowing it to identify areas of fraud, inconsistency, inefficiency, loss and more.
+Platforms use historical data to recognize patterns and trends, which can lead to added benefits for supply chain analytics including:

-• Reducing reliance on manual reporting: AI reduces the potential for error and fraud by leveraging its real-time data analysis, facilitating near-instant recognition of fraudulent chargebacks, for example, or other suspicious activity on a particular account or within an inventory record.
+• Reducing reliance on manual reporting: AI technology reduces the potential for error and fraud by leveraging its real-time data analysis, facilitating near-instant recognition of fraudulent chargebacks or other suspicious activity on a particular account or within an inventory record.

-• Reducing human error in data collection and reporting: Organizations lose an average of $150,000 each year as a result of invoicing and carrier mistakes.
-And that’s the result of human error from one very small portion of the supply chain.
-Automating this process with AI eliminates inconsistencies from absentmindedness or human “autopiloting.”
+• Reducing human error in data collection and reporting: Organizations lose an average of $150,000 each year as a result of invoicing and carrier mistakes caused by human error.
+Automating these workflows with AI eliminates inconsistencies from absentmindedness or human “autopiloting.”

-• Improving individual performance by supplementing known problem areas within supply chains: Many warehouses struggle with picking times, which is the time it takes a particular item to be retrieved from its place in a warehouse.
+• Improving individual performance by supplementing known problem areas within supply chains: Many warehouses struggle with picking times–the time it takes to retrieve a particular item from its place in the warehouse and take it to shipping.
 AI can help a warehouse worker identify products that are stored nearest to each other, allowing workers to pick and package items in order of greatest efficiency, reducing both time spent and physical distance covered.
-In some cases, AI can also be used to do the picking for workers, reducing time while increasing overall order fulfillment accuracy and safety.
+When paired with warehouse robotics, AI can also be used to do the picking for workers, reducing time while increasing overall order fulfillment accuracy and safety.

 5. Enhancing end-to-end visibility

-Especially when coupled with emerging technology like IoT (Internet of Things), AI can provide unprecedented transparency and confidence in the supply chain.
-This is especially invaluable for logistics organizations in an omni-channel world, in which ecosystem partners need to know as early as possible whether the product will be delivered into inventory at a retail location, or delivered directly to a home or business via an e-commerce or mobile app.
+When coupled with a technology like IoT (Internet of Things), AI can provide unprecedented transparency and confidence in the supply chain.
+This is invaluable for logistics organizations in an omnichannel world, where ecosystem partners need to know as early as possible via an eC-commerce or mobile app whether the product will be delivered into inventory at a retail location, or delivered directly to a home or business.
 As soon as a product is logged into such a system, AI can help give manufacturers, marketers, distributors and others full visibility over order fulfillment, inventory management, returns and other metrics.

 With AI’s added visibility into every step of the supply chain, managers have more actionable and accurate data to make crucial inventory decisions.
-In some cases AI can even make those decisions automatically so managers don’t have to think about it.
+In some cases, AI technology can even make those decisions automatically so managers don’t have to think about it.

 While it’s hard to know exactly what the future holds for supply chain analytics, it’s safe to assume AI will have an increasing role in all components of supply chain management, leading to increased efficiency and improved performance across all touchpoints.